LukeCarrier/moodle-ubiquitous/README.md

 ## New server configuration

 All servers in the cluster will be configured as Salt minions.
-Salt will handle configuring our servers based on roles which we'll define later.
+Salt will handleexecute configuring our servers based on roles which we'll define later.
 This section assumes a stock, minimal installation of CentOS 7 with networking correctly configured.